-ESCP Europe Business School and the RCEM are enhancing the integration of managerial skills and global expertise in order to assist international organisations and energy professionals in finding solutions to the challenges of the 21st century.
+ESCP Europe Business School and the EMC are enhancing the integration of managerial skills and global expertise in order to assist international organisations and energy professionals in finding solutions to the challenges of the 21st century.

 The conference will take place from 28th – 31st August 2016 in Baku, Azerbaijan.
 The event will focus on energy economic issues of the Caspian region.

 ESCP Europe’s Executive Master in Energy Management participants’ international seminar in Washington, DC & Houston, TX took place from 30th May – 4th June.
 This annual study trip was co-organised with the Energy Management Centre and Energy Stream CMG

 Our students gained a deep udnerstanding of the American energy industry from a series of lectures and workshops delivered by top American energy leaders.
 The trip included visits to: Halliburton, Independent Petroleum Association of America, Americans For Tax Reform, University Club, US Energy Stream, EnerVest, GE Oil & Gas, HBW Resources LLC, Cheniere Liquefaction Plant Sabine Pass, and the Ocean Star Offshore Drilling Rig & Museum in Houston, TX.